Wine

 It is the same principle that guides my economic choices: I prefer to invest little by little, maintain what I have, and anticipate the unexpected as much as possible, rather than chasing the illusion of the new at all costs.
 It is freedom.
 When you are not a slave to payments or unnecessary expenses, you realize that true wealth lies in being able to manage breaks, unexpected events, and new beginnings with calm.
 As with that Vespa, even with money, I am interested in arriving serenely, with something that still has a story to tell.

-Senso finanziario
+Senso Finanziario

 Anche il senso finanziario, per me, nasce dallo stesso luogo da cui nasce il rapporto con la mia Vespa: la capacità di dare valore al tempo, alla cura e alla continuità.
 Tenere in vita un mezzo di quarantatré anni significa accettare che qualcosa prima o poi si fermerà, e scegliere comunque di andare avanti preparati, senza ansia.